AdityaBhattacharya1/AdityaBhattacharya1/README.md

 <hr><br>
 I am currently a high-schooler and live in India.
 I am a MERN stack developer.
 Hope my profile interests you.
 <hr><br>
-In my freetime I like to read books, learn more about different languages, play the piano or indulge in videogames.
+In my freetime I like to read books, learn more about different languages (programming or not), play the piano or play videogames.
 <br>